Skip to content

 {"message":"Hello"}

-3. Writing a Function That Supports File Uploads
+3. Writing a Function That Supports File Uploading

-DataFlux Func also supports uploading files through Sync API (Legacy: Auth Link).
+DataFlux Func also supports uploading files via Func API.

 When handling uploaded files, you can add a files parameter to the function to receive the uploaded file information.
-After a file is uploaded, DataFlux Func will automatically store the file in a temporary upload directory for subsequent processing by the script.
+After uploading, DataFlux Func automatically stores the file in a temporary upload directory for the script to process further.

 Example